zhen-huan-hu/language-sas/README.md

 Copyright ® 2015 Zhen-Huan Hu.
 This package is licensed under the MIT license.

-SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries. ® indicates USA registration.
+SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries.